Uber’s head of finance is leaving

 This means that in addition to looking for a number-two executive to team up with Uber CEO Travis Kalanick, Uber will now also need someone to lead up its financial team.
 Uber, which has not had a chief financial officer since 2015 — when Brent Callinicos bounced and ultimately joined Hyperloop One — is now reportedly on the hunt for an official CFO.

 It’s been a rough year for Uber, between allegations of sexual harassment and a series of departures of top-level people at the company.
+Yesterday, Uber fired Anthony Levandowski, the engineer accused of stealing thousands of documents pertaining to self-driving technology from Google.
 Just last week, Uber lost its general counsel for the Middle East, Europe and Africa.

-I’m expecting a call from Uber soon and will update this story when I hear back.

 Developing…Featured Image: Carl Court/Getty Images